-- Need-based scholarships/grants are based on your family income.
-You will need to submit forms called FAFSA, CSS Profile, and TAP (NY residents only), as well as documentation of your parent's income for need-based aid.
+- Need-based scholarships/grants are based on your family income and assets.
+You will need to submit forms called FAFSA, CSS Profile, and TAP (NY residents only), as well as documentation of your parent's/guardian's income for need-based aid.
 These forms are usually submitted in October of your senior year when applying to college in the Early Round.

 - Merit-based scholarships are based on a talent you have.
 Merit scholarships could be given for excellence in athletics, art/music, leadership, SAT scores, grades, or community service.